rsyncOSX/RsyncUIdocs/content/post/Built.md

 One important requirement for macOS apps on Apple App Store is, quote Apple: *"To distribute a macOS app through the Mac App Store, you must enable the App Sandbox capability."* There are restrictions what an app can do inside the App Sandbox.
 Execute `rsync`, obvious, and enable passwordless login by ssh to remote servers are two must have features.
 The Apple Sandbox causes a few issues to both features when switch on.
 And I have not yet have any success when RsyncUI is set to use default rsync in macOS and only attached discs.
 But I am inveastigating, so there might be an Apple App Store in the future.

-Passwordless login by ssh is by ssh-keys and default ssh-key is:
+Passwordless login by ssh is by ssh-keys and default ssh-key is:.

 ```bash
 ~/.ssh/id_rsa
 ```
-RsyncUI, the JSON version, is also storing data in a .dotfile catalog, three files .
+The JSON version of RsyncUI is also storing data in a .dotfile catalog, three files .
+This does not apply for the SwiftData version.

 ```bash
 $HOME/.rsyncosx/macserialnumber/*.json